libo-huang/Awesome-Causal-Reinforcement-Learning/README.md

 > - h) output an action in the real world from the policy/value function,
 > - f) input causal representations, abstractions, or training data from the real world for the policy or value update.

-If you find the paper useful, please cite it,
+If you find the paper useful, please cite with,
 ```bibtex
 @article{zeng2023survey,
   title={A survey on causal reinforcement learning},